Mattel: After the Handlers

-Mattel debuted its Electronics line in 1977 with an all-electronic handheld game.
-Its success led to its expansion with game consoles, and then the line was eventually incorporated in 1982.
+Mattel debuted an electronics line in 1977 with a handheld electronic game.
+Its success led to the line's expansion with game consoles, and then the line was eventually incorporated in 1982.
 Mattel Electronics caused Mattel to take a $394 million loss the following year and almost file for bankruptcy.

-In 1979, through Feld Productions, Mattel purchased the Holiday on Ice and Ice Follies for $12 million, Also acquired that year was Western Publishing for $120 million in cash and stock. which they sold to Richard A. Bernstein on December four years later.
+In 1979, Mattel purchased the Holiday on Ice and Ice Follies shows for $12 million through Feld Productions.
+That year, Mattel also acquired Western Publishing for $120 million in cash and stock, which it sold to Richard A. Bernstein four years later.

-In 1980, Mattel introduced the first diverse line of Barbie dolls with a Hispanic doll and the first African-American Barbie (unrelated to Barbie friend Christie), which will eventually include iterations of Barbie from more than 40 countries.

-In 1982, He-Man and the Masters of the Universe line of action figures were released, which inspired a three-issue comic book mini-series, an animated series, and a live-action film.
+In 1980, Mattel introduced its first Hispanic Barbie doll and its first African-American Barbie doll.
+In 1982, Mattel released He-Man and Masters of the Universe action figures, which inspired a three-issue comic book mini-series, an animated series, and a live-action film.

 The Felds bought the circus (and related companies) in 1982 for $22.8 million.

-In the early 1980s, Mattel produced video game systems, under its brands and license from Nintendo.
+In the early 1980s, Mattel produced video game systems under its brands and licenses from Nintendo in several countries.

-In 1985, the company launched the Barbie “We Girls Can Do Anything” TV advertising campaign to encourage girls to believe in themselves.
-They also released the CEO / Day-to-Night Barbie to celebrate women becoming CEOs.
-In 1986, Barbie joined the list of famous individuals painted by Andy Warhol.
+In 1985, the company launched the Barbie "We Girls Can Do Anything" TV advertising campaign to encourage girls to believe in themselves.
+It also released the CEO / Day-to-Night Barbie to celebrate women becoming CEOs.
+In 1986, Barbie joined the list of famous people painted by Andy Warhol.

 New York City-based venture capital firms E.M.
 Warburg, Pincus & Co., and Drexel Burnham Lambert invested a couple of hundred million dollars in Mattel in 1984 to help the company survive.
-However, the Masters of the Universe action figure line sales dropped, causing a decrease in revenue in 1987.
+However, sales of the Masters of the Universe action-figure line declined, leading to lower revenue in 1987.

-In the late 1980s, John W. Amerman, who joined Mattel in 1980 as head of its international division, was named the company's new chairman and improved its financial performance in 1987 by focusing on core brands.
-It paid off as sales of Barbie dolls and accessories increased from $430 million to almost $1 billion between 1987 and 1992.
+In the late 1980s, John W. Amerman—who joined Mattel in 1980 as head of its international division—was named the company's new chairman; in 1987, he improved the company's financial performance by focusing on core brands.
+This strategy was successful, as sales of Barbie dolls and accessories increased from $430 million to almost $1 billion between 1987 and 1992.

-Mattel secured licensing and sponsorship rights from The Walt Disney Company for a new line of infant and preschool plush toys in 1988, to sponsor attractions and to develop and sell toys at three Disney theme parks.
-Mattel also negotiated the exclusive rights to sell dolls, stuffed characters and preschool toys based on Disney characters.
-On January 31, 1988, Mattel shut down its operations in the Philippines and shifted the distribution and sales of Mattel-branded toys and games to Richprime Global, Inc. (formerly Richwell Trading Corporation).
+Mattel secured licensing and sponsorship rights from The Walt Disney Company in 1988 to create a new line of infant and preschool plush toys, to sponsor attractions, and to develop and sell toys at three Disney theme parks.
+Mattel also negotiated exclusive rights to sell dolls, stuffed characters, and preschool toys based on Disney characters.
+On January 31, 1988, Mattel shut down its operations in the Philippines.
+The company shifted the distribution and sales of Mattel-branded toys and games to Richprime Global, Inc. (formerly Richwell Trading Corporation).
 Mattel returned to working with Disney the following year.
+In 1989, Mattel purchased Corgi Toys.

-In 1991, Mattel moved its headquarters from Hawthorne to its current El Segundo site, in Los Angeles County.
+In 1991, Mattel moved its headquarters from Hawthorne to its current location in El Segundo, in Los Angeles County.